 Admission to the program leading to the Master of Science with a major in criminal justice requires satisfactory completion of at least 9 hours of undergraduate work in criminal justice.
 This requirement can be waived for individuals with significant experience in the criminal justice field.
 In addition, admission to the program leading to the Master of Science with a major in criminal justice requires satisfactory completion of at least 3 hours of upper-level course work in social science research methods.
 Applicants may be requested to submit letters of recommendation and a letter of intent as part of the application process.

-To receive unconditional admission to the master’s degree program with a major in criminal justice, applicants must have a grade point average of 3.0 on the last 60 hours of courses for the bachelor’s degree or a GPA of 2.8 on all undergraduate work.
-In addition, applicants must have an acceptable score on the verbal and analytical writing sections of the Graduate Record Exam.
+To receive unconditional admission to the master's degree program with a major in criminal justice, applicants must have a minimum combination of grade point average (GPA) and Graduate Record Exam (GRE) scores such that GPA (calculated on a 4.0 scale on the last 60 hours of work) times 100 plus GRE (combined verbal and quantitative scores) equals or exceeds 1200.
+In addition, applicants must receive at least 400 on the verbal portion of the GRE.